smaranjitghose/streamlit_course/Module 8/Module 8.md

 #### **Conclusion**

-Page switching takes multi-page apps a step further by turning them into guided user flows.
-Instead of leaving navigation entirely up to the user, you can design smooth progressions that lead them from one step to the next.
-The result is a more polished, intuitive experience that feels less like browsing and more like being guided through a journey.
+Programmatic page switching transforms applications into guided user flows that lead users through logical progressions rather than leaving navigation entirely to chance.
+This approach creates polished, intuitive experiences that feel less like browsing separate sections and more like following a carefully designed journey.
+These flow control patterns represent essential techniques for building applications that actively guide users through complex processes, onboarding sequences, and multi-step workflows across any platform.